sean-lai-sh/plugma/readme.md

 Its time our event hosting platforms let us perform analytics across events to grow our communities.

+## Disclaimer ##

+I've sunset the domain and services to save on cost while I build an MCP related project.
+Feel free to use this codebase.

 ## Stack ##

 Frontend: